Cinnamon and Kale

 Instructions

 • Heat the oil in a pan.
-When hot, add half the pancake mixture and tip to spread around the pan.
+When hot, add tablespoons of the pancake mixture and spread out a little with the back of a spoon.
 Cook for 2-3 minutes until set.
 Then turn or flip, and cook the other side for 1-2 minutes.
-Repeat with the other half of the mixture.

 Notes

-1. If you want to make the pancake mixture by hand, it's best to use ready ground oat flour so you have a smoother mixture
+1. If you want to make the pancake mixture by hand, it's best to use ready ground oat flour so you have a smoother mixture.
+Beat the egg in a bowl, and add in the oat flour, baking powder, milk and cinnamon if using.

 2. You can use any kind of milk: diary or non dairy, skimmed or full fat